 Emily is a playwright, screenwriter, dramaturg, reviewer, and reformed actor.
 Originally from Derby, she is now based in Exeter.

-She was recently commissioned by Poetical Machines to write a full length play about Ada Lovelace, funded by the Arts Council and supported by Nottingham Playhouse/Giles Croft.
-The project is currently in research and development; an initial reading took place at Nottingham Playhouse in February 2017, and a further week of development is scheduled for June 2017.
+In late 2016, she was commissioned by Poetical Machines to write a full length play about Ada Lovelace, funded by the Arts Council and supported by Nottingham Playhouse.
+The project is currently in research and development; an initial reading took place at Nottingham Playhouse in February 2017, followed by a further week of development in June 2017.
+A full production and tour is now being planned for early 2018.

 She has previously worked with companies and collectives including Encompass Productions (STASIS, 2015), In Good Company (STORY SCAVENGERS, 2014), The Pensive Federation (THE GUEST ROOM, 2014), Act 2 (STASIS, 2014), and New Model Theatre (APRIL, 2012-2013).
 She was a writer on attachment with New Perspectives Theatre Company in 2014.
 In 2015, she was commissioned by BAFTA winning director Peter Nicholson to write her first feature film, NOVEMBER.